TypesInCode/jTemplates/docs/_posts/2025-12-07-StoreSync-StoreAsync.markdown

 ## Reactivity Integration

 Both stores integrate seamlessly with jTemplates' reactivity system:

 - All data is stored as `ObservableNode` proxies
 - Changes trigger `ObservableScope` updates automatically
 - Components and VNodes react to changes without any additional code
-- The read-only nature of `Get()` results ensures state changes only occur through the store API
+- The read‑only nature of `Get()` results ensures state changes only occur through the store API

 ## File References